 Watson, who had a difficult childhood, wanted to be a good father and applied his methods to his four children, John, Mary, James, and William.
 Unfortunately, things didn’t turn out as planned.
 John complained throughout his entire life about intolerable headaches and died early in his 50s.
 Mary developed a drinking problem and attempted suicide, like her brother James.
 William took his own life at age 40.

 Watson allegedly admitted that he regretted writing about child-rearing as he realized he didn’t know enough about it to do so.
 Towards the end of his life, he became reclusive and prior to his death in 1958, he burned all of his recent papers.

-- The long dark night of behaviorism– find out what happened to Watson’s descendants at Robot think
+- The Long Dark Night of Behaviorism – Find out what happened to Watson’s descendants at RoboThink

 Watson was convinced that the kind of nurturing we receive can determine our life path, claiming that he could turn an infant into any man he wishes.
 In his own family though, depression and bad habits were passed on from generation to generation.

 Does this happen due to genetic predispositions or is it the effect of a child’s unfortunate upbringing?
-Can one really understand a person when just observing their behaviour?
-Discuss with your students and share your favoutirte answers with us!
+Can one really understand a person when just observing their behavior?
+Discuss with your students and share your favourite answers with us!

 To fuel your discussion, go through our video on Sapolsky’s theory of behavioral biology.
-For more practical examples that you can try yourself, check out how Behaviourism developed into Operant Conditioning.
+For more practical examples that you can try yourself, check out how Behaviorism developed into Operant Conditioning.